elixir-git/xgit/README.md

 ## Credits

-xgit is heavily influenced by [jgit](https://www.eclipse.org/jgit/), an all-Java implementation of git.
+Xgit is heavily influenced by [jgit](https://www.eclipse.org/jgit/), an all-Java implementation of git.
 Many thanks to the jgit team for their hard work.
-Small portions of xgit are based on [an earlier port from Java to Elixir](https://github.com/elixir-git/archived-jgit-port/); those files retain the original credits and license from the jgit project.
+Small portions of Xgit are based on [an earlier port from Java to Elixir](https://github.com/elixir-git/archived-jgit-port/); those files retain the original credits and license from the jgit project.